storyfeet/hammer-rules/rules.md

 Key Concept: Bidding
 -----------------

+All conflict resolution in Shoehorn Circle is done by bidding dice.

+For example, Becoming the next Games Master (GM) or Succeeding of Failing at an action.

-In order to become the Games Master (GM) Players must bid dice.
-This is done by each player hiding all of their dice.
-Choosing a number to bid and putting them forward in a closed fist.
+To do this, all players eligable to bid, begin by hiding all of their dice, choosing a number to bid, putting that many dice forward in their closed fist.

 Once all players have put forward their bid.
 All players reveal how many dice they bid, and then roll them.
 The player with the highest roll wins the bid, and pays those dice to the bank.